Skip navigation

 Public awareness of all segments of rulemaking and policy development is important.
 Consequently, FSIS will announce this Federal Register publication on-line through the FSIS web page located at: https://www.fsis.usda.gov/federal-register.

 FSIS also will make copies of this publication available through the FSIS Constituent Update, which is used to provide information regarding FSIS policies, procedures, regulations, Federal Register notices, FSIS public meetings, and other types of information that could affect or would be of interest to our constituents and stakeholders.
 The Constituent Update is available on the FSIS web page.
-Through the web page, FSIS is able to provide information to a much broader, more diverse audience.
 In addition, FSIS offers an email subscription service which provides automatic and customized access to selected food safety news and information.
 This service is available at: https://www.fsis.usda.gov/subscribe.
 Options range from recalls to export information, regulations, directives, and notices.
 Customers can add or delete subscriptions themselves and have the option to password-protect their accounts.

 List of Subjects in 9 CFR Part 310